Axalta Coating Systems Ltd (AXTA) Stock: A Closer Look at the Market Potential - News Heater

 Many brokerage firms have already submitted their reports for AXTA stocks, with UBS repeating the rating for AXTA by listing it as a “Neutral.”
 The predicted price for AXTA in the upcoming period, according to UBS is $36 based on the research report published on January 08, 2024 of the current year 2024.

-During the last 5 trading sessions, AXTA rose by +0.86%, which changed the moving average for the period of 200-days by +17.40% in comparison to the 20-day moving average, which settled at $33.54.
-In addition, Axalta Coating Systems Ltd saw -2.88% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, AXTA fell by -0.94%, which changed the moving average for the period of 200-days by +10.59% in comparison to the 20-day moving average, which settled at $33.42.
+In addition, Axalta Coating Systems Ltd saw -4.06% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading